Bio and image for Brendan O'Connor.

 Bio

-Brendan O’Connor (http://brenocon.com) is an associate professor in the College of Information and Computer Sciences at the University of Massachusetts Amherst, who works in the intersection of computational social science and natural language processing – studying how social factors influence language technologies, and how to better understand social trends with text analysis.
-For example, he has investigated racial bias in NLP technologies, political events reported in news, and language on Twitter.
-He is a recipient of the NSF CAREER and Google Faculty Research awards, has received a best paper award, and his research has been cited thousands of times and been featured in the media.
-At UMass Amherst, he is an Associate Director of the Computational Social Science Institute.
-His PhD was completed in 2014 from Carnegie Mellon University's Machine Learning Department, and he has previously been a Visiting Fellow at the Harvard Institute for Quantitative Social Science, and worked in the Facebook Data Science group and at the company Crowdflower; he started studying the intersection of AI and social science in Symbolic Systems (BS/MS) at Stanford University.
+Brendan O’Connor (http://brenocon.com) is an associate professor in the College of Information and Computer Sciences at the University of Massachusetts Amherst, who works in the intersection of computational social science and natural language processing – studying how social factors influence language technologies, and how to better understand social trends with automated text analysis.
+His work has been supported by the National Science Foundation, Google, Meta, and NSF CAREER.
+At UMass, he is an Associate Director of the Computational Social Science Institute.
+He completed his PhD at Carnegie Mellon University's Machine Learning Department, and BS/MS at Stanford in Symbolic Systems (cognitive science).

 Image 1